JohnEarnest/Decker/docs/decker.md

 Contraptions and prototypes have a few important limitations to keep in mind:

 - Prototypes cannot contain contraptions.
 In other words, contraptions are non-recursive.
-- Unlike card scripts or scripts on card widgets, prototype scripts do not have access to `deck`, `card`, or `patterns` globals.
-From inside a contraption you don't know anything about the deck within which you reside.
-This constraint is essential to make contraptions "portable" and re-usable.
 - Unlike a card, contraption instances cannot add or remove "child" widgets dynamically.
 - Custom attribute reads and writes (from the outside) run in a brief quota, just like transition functions and module startup.
 If they take too long to execute, they halt and return `0`.
 - Custom attributes cannot be invoked recursively or directly call other custom attributes.
 If this is attempted, they halt and return `0`.
 For example, a script inside a prototype should use `get_value[]` instead of `card.value` to access the `value` attribute.